Bigodi wetland sanctuary

 The best time to visit Bigodi

-Bigodi Wetlands is a year-round destination, but your experience may vary depending on the season.
+Bigodi Wetlands is a year-round destination, but your experience may vary by season.

 Dry season highlights